As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 young incisor teeth start erupting

-This is the age to begin at-home dental care such as brushing, to get the puppy used to the procedure.
-Below is a picture of a 5-week old Jack Russell Terrier puppy:
+This is the time to begin at-home dental care such as brushing.
+That way, your pup will get used to the procedure at a young age.

 4-12 weeks old